microsoft/winget-create/CONTRIBUTING.md

 ## Open Development Workflow

-The Windows Package Manager team is VERY active in this GitHub Repository.
+The Windows Package Manager Manifest Creator team is VERY active in this GitHub Repository.
 In fact, we live in it all day long and carry out all our development in the open!

 When the team finds issues we file them in the repository.
 When we propose new ideas or think-up new features, we file new feature requests.
 When we work on fixes or features, we create branches and work on those improvements.
 And when PRs are reviewed, we review in public - including all the good, the bad, and the ugly parts.